webhookdb/webhookdb/README.md

 Once the job finishes, we mark it as complete, empty out the connection info, and send an email to the organization admins.

+## Organization Data Isolation

+Organization data (replicated webhook/API data) can be isolated in various ways:

+- **database** isolation creates a separate database per-organization.
+- **schema** isolation creates a separate schema per-organization.
+- **user** isolation creates a separate user per organization which can only be used to access that organization's data.
+- **none** isolation puts every org into the public schema.

+These modules and possible combinations are available as the following values:

+- `database+user`
+- `database+schema+user`
+- `schema+user`
+- `schema`
+- `none`

+The default isolation is `database+user`.

+To set the isolation mode, set `DB_BUILDER_ISOLATION_MODE` like `DB_BUILDER_ISOLATION_MODE=database+user`.

+Which techniques can be used depends on the infrastructure WebhookDB is running on, but the following setups are common:

+- `database+user` isolation is the default isolation, since it is the most secure.
+It requires the available database connections in `DB_BUILDER_SERVER_URLS` (and the related `DB_BUILDER_SERVER_ENV_VARS`) have access to create databases and users, which is available for hosted DB servers like Amazon RDS, but it usually not available for hosted _databases_ like Heroku Postgres.
+- `schema` isolation provides the least isolation and is only used for self-hosted deployments.
+It allows hosting WebhookDB with a shared database, like in Heroku Postgres, which does not allow creation of databases or users via PG SQL.
+The connection information for every organization will be the same (one of the server urls).
+  However, organizations can be migrated over to another database server;
+  for example, some company may want to have their "production organization" write data directly to a primary application database, while the per-user and other scratch/testing orgs stay on the application database.
+  - **NOTE**: WebhookDB will NOT modify default privileges for the `PUBLIC` role, which by default has access to the `public` schema.
+    So if you want to revoke read/write access to the readonly organization user, which you probably do, you must run `REVOKE ALL ON SCHEMA public FROM public` in the relevant database.
+    WebhookDB will not modify `public` access since it could break your application, since it would effect other users.
+- `schema+user` isolation is a slight improvement over schema-only isolation.
+  A user is created per-organization, so there is isolation by the read-only user for each organization.
+However, each organization's admin user will be the same (more precisely, one of the available server urls).
+This should only be used in self-hosted environments, and all the caveats and suggestions regarding schema-only isolation apply.
+- `database+schema+user` isolation does not provide any meaningful isolation improvement over database/user isolation.
+It can be used if, you don't want organization replication tables to go into the `public` schema by default (note you can always move orgs from the `public` schema at any time using `webhookdb org migrate-schema <new-schema>`).
+- `none` isolation uses the `public` schema and available server URLs verbatim, providing zero isolation, but is sufficient for controlled single-application use.
+  Because there are no urls or schemas to worry about, it provides the most convenient access to your data.